kpsdev1/blackjack/README.md

  ![Python Checker](readme-docs/images/python-checker.png)

 ## Bugs and Issues
-- After creating the project I was getting alot of PEP8 errors in, most of which were for **lines too long** as you can see in the below screenshot.
+- After creating the project I was getting alot of PEP8 errors, most of which were for **lines too long** as you can see in the below screenshot.
 - To fix this and conform to PEP8 standards I broke the lines up and made sure they did not go past 79 characters.
-- On of the biggest issues I had with this project was getting to ace to be either 11 or 1 depending on you total score, each time I though I had figured it out, I would soon realise in testing that it was not correct.
+- On of the biggest issues I had with this project was getting to ace to be either 11 or 1 depending on your total score, each time I though I had figured it out, I would soon realise in testing that it was not correct.
 After doing alot of research online I read a comment that said it is better to set the ace to always be 1 and then check if the total value is less than 11, if so add 10.